 How to choose the right finish

-Think about look, lifestyle, and stone.
+Think about look, lifestyle, and stone together.
 For a formal, color-rich, traditional kitchen, choose polished.
-For a soft, modern, matte aesthetic, choose honed.
-For a tactile, fingerprint-hiding island with natural depth, choose leathered.
-Also consider maintenance: leathered and polished hide everyday marks well, while honed lighter stones demand more care.
-And remember that finish interacts with the stone — see how a finish looks on your specific slab before committing.
+For a soft, modern, matte aesthetic, choose honed — just be ready for a bit more sealing.
+For a tactile, fingerprint-hiding surface with deep natural color, especially on an island, choose leathered.
+Also weigh your habits: a busy family that hates seeing smudges may love leathered, while someone who wants the easiest possible wipe-down may prefer polished.
+And remember that finish interacts with the specific stone, so it is always best to see your chosen finish on your actual slab before committing.

 Frequently asked questions